songot/tenpubs/README.md

 # Top 10 Publications App
 The project is written in Python and has been tested from 3.7.3 version.
-It uses trending news API “executium” to scrape data with published articles and price changes among the several currency pairs.
+It uses trending news API “executium” to scrape data with published articles and price changes among several currency pairs.

 #### Purpose of this project
 * Help traders and trading journalists in their discovering of correlations between publications.